Use cases

 Indexing and querying

 When you store JSON objects as Redis strings, there's no good way to query those objects.
 On the other hand, storing these objects as JSON using Redis Stack lets you index and query them.
-This is provided by the search and query capabilities of Redis Stack.
+This capability is provided by the Redis Query Engine.